AlexRabbit/ADios/README.md

 **ONLY Clear your browser cache and cookies**

-*DO NOT INSTALL IT MANUALLY IF YOU ARE USING WINDOWS, IT WONT WORK AND YOULL LOOSE INTERNET CONECTION; BETTER USE THE "AUTOinstall.bat" FILE AND RUN IT AS ADMINISTRATOR*

 > This repository is a compilation of several reputable `hosts` files, But more importantly, My Own!
 > and merges them into a `unified host` file with **duplicates removed**.